 Four-character idioms are an interesting feature of the Japanese language.
 From here on I will call them yojijukugo, which is the romaniztion of 四字熟語.
 One example that a beginner may be familiar with is, “

 I have been interested in yojijukugo since soon after I started learning Japanese.
-I bought a pocket size dictionary of yojijukugo, and I would highlight any as I came across them in real life.
-I mostly discover them in reading, but then I sometimes notice them in a podcast after I know what to listen for.
-I would be very unlikely to pick them up from context by listening, so I get a sense that reading is paying of for improving listening comprehension through re-discovering yojijukugo I have learned in podcasts, and that is very rewarding.
+I bought a pocket-size yojijukugo dictionary and would highlight entries as I came across them in real life.
+I have mostly discovered them reading but have sometimes noticed them in podcasts after I know what to listen for.
+I would be very unlikely to pick up any yojujukugo from context by listening.
+When I re-discover an idiom in a podcast, I get a very rewarding feeling—lots of reading is paying off.

 The Night is Short, Walk on Girl by Morimi Tomihiko (夜は短し歩けよ乙女 by 森見登美彦) is filled with interesting yojijukugo.
 As with any vocabulary, yojijukugo are hard to learn in isolation, so this novel provides a great opportunity to see many instances used in context by an expert.
 I will pull out my ten favorite and include the sentence they came from as well as the context.

 Also, keep in mind that not all of these are common, and a native speaker may not even be too familiar with each of them.
 Please correct me if you’re a native speaker, and I’m wrong.
 I included the number of hits each yojijukugo gets on Yourei.jp to give an indication of how likely you would be to see it in the wild and how likely someone may be to understand what you are talking about should you decide to use it in your own speech or writing.